hanyu1774/nekonight.nvim/README.md

 ## IMPORTANT

 This is an archive from here: https://github.com/neko-night/nvim .
 If you visit this page, you will get 404 because it was deleted.
+For some completely unexplained reasons.

 This colorscheme was not made by me.
+It was made by thebigcicca (Bruno G. Ciccarino) and gs-101 gs-101 (Gabriel Santos).

 All files in this repo are from 2025.
 I can't guarantee if this colorscheme still works with the modern releases of Neovim.
 I will not maintain this colorscheme.
-Feel free to fork this repo.
+Feel free to fork this repo and please consider mentioning the names of the authors.

 ...Now, here is the rest of this `README.md` document.
 Enjoy!